Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 ## 2. Choose the radio chipsets and antennas
-The take-away message here is that the allowed frequency band for the LoRa radio communications differs according to local regulations.
+[comment]: # "The take-away message here is that "

+Before choosing these elements, it is important to note that the allowed frequency band for the LoRa radio communications differs according to local regulations.
 The band is centered around:
    1. In Europe: 868 MHz;
    2. In most of the African Countries, e.g. Algeria: 433 Mhz;
    3. In other regions: 915MHz;
    4. Traffic is usually allowed on the Wi-Fi band: 2.4 GHz.

+The radio chipset, the antenna, and the software are frequency dependent.

 ### a.
 Radio chipsets
 In Intel-IrriS, we chose two radio modules that are common and easy to find on the market: